 You email a customer, and someone else on your team emails that same customer.
 How do you know this happened?
 You don't when using Airtable as a CRM.
 So customers may get 2-3 emails from different team members and it's a mess.

 Not to mention, if an employee leaves the company, all the emails they exchanged with your customers are just siloed in their individual inbox.
 This results in poor customer service, potential missed sales and a frustrating experience for team members taking over their role.
-With a proper CRM, your team will be able to get full context on correspondence to date and pick up the communication where it was left off.
+With a proper CRM system, your team will be able to get full context on correspondence to date and pick up the communication where it was left off.

 While you may not reference historical communication daily, having access to emails and being able to reference them in a time of need is priceless.
 Without a proper CRM, just think of all the things you are siloing in each employees inbox: pricing agreements, project updates, questions asked, file sharing, approvals, to mention a few.